No matter your zip code; if you’re a Chicagoan, Walner Law will represent you.

 Speak with a Chicago personal injury lawyer as soon as you can.
 We are well-versed with Illinois’s liability laws, as well as how courts, juries, insurance companies, and other parties all tend to operate within the city and Cook County.

 An injury suffered because of another person’s (or company’s) carelessness is the basis of a personal injury claim.
 In legal terms, their negligence caused your injury.
 Some acts of negligence can seem relatively harmless while others can cause permanent changes to the quality of life of you and your loved ones.

 The elements that must be present in a personal injury claim include:

-should be to contact our Chicago personal injury attorneys to schedule
+If you have been injured by the negligence of someone else, then your next step should be to contact our Chicago personal injury lawyers to schedule a consultation.

 During your consultation, we will listen to the details of your case and determine whether you should move forward with a personal injury claim.
 You don’t pay unless we win.

 Illinois uses a comparative fault system for personal injury claims, which basically means each person in an accident will be assigned a percentage of liability.
 Based on what happened, your liability can be anywhere between 0% and 100%.
 Any compensation you recover from the other parties will be reduced by your own liability percentage.
 For example, if you were 25% liable for your injuries, then you can receive 75% of the damages demanded in your claim.

 No, personal injuries can be psychological and even emotional.
 For example, if you are paralyzed in a car accident, then you will undoubtedly experience extreme psychological duress due to your new limitations.
 In your claim, you can cite your psychological harm as damage.